 Namespaces

-Alice, once logged with her credentials, can create a new namespace in her tenant, as simply issuing:
+Alice, once logged with her credentials, can create a new Namespace in her Tenant, as simply issuing:

 kubectl create ns solar-production

-Alice started the name of the namespace prepended by the name of the tenant: this is not a strict requirement but it is highly suggested because it is likely that many different tenants would like to call their namespaces production, test, or demo, etc.
+Alice started the name of the Namespace prepended by the name of the Tenant: this is not a strict requirement but it is highly suggested because it is likely that many different Tenants would like to call their Namespaces production, test, or demo, etc. The enforcement of this naming convention is optional and can be controlled by the cluster administrator with forceTenantPrefix option.

 kubectl -n solar-development run nginx --image=docker.io/nginx